Jorge Manuel Dengo Obregón

-Jorge Manuel Dengo Obregón was a civil engineer from Costa Rica who served as First Vice President of Costa Rica.
-He was elected as Vice President on February 2, 1986.
-He belonged to the National Liberation Party.
-He played a leading role in the founding of the Costa Rican Electricity Institute.
+Jorge Manuel Omar de Jesús Dengo Obregón (19 February 1918 – 23 January 2012) was a Costa Rican civil engineer and statesman who served as First Vice President of Costa Rica from 1986 to 1990.
+A member of the National Liberation Party, he previously served as a Vice President of the Central American Bank for Economic Integration from 1966 and 1976.
+He played a leading role in the founding of the Costa Rican Electricity Institute in 1949, and of EARTH University in 1986.

 Personal life

 He was born in Heredia, Costa Rica on 19 February 1918 to teachers Omar Dengo and María Teresa Obregón Zamora and was one of the founders of the Instituto Costarricense de Electricidad in 1949 and became its first General Manager.
+He later served as Director General of the National Planning Office from 1963 until his resignation in January 1965.

 On 23 January 2012, he died in the age of 93.